ViaVersion/VIAaaS/README.md

 - Mojang may lock your account when API is called from a suspect IP address

 ## FAQ
-VIAaaS is stuck when connecting with online mode:
-- Your system may have low entropy, see https://wiki.archlinux.org/index.php/Rng-tools

 My Microsoft account <18 years old is not able to log in, it's giving XSTS error:
 - Add your account to a family (see https://wiki.vg/Microsoft_Authentication_Scheme#Authenticate_with_XSTS)